-All students returning to school after an absence for illness, injury, or other medically related condition must readmit through the student's health room.
-All students are required to submit a note from his/her healthcare provider if:
+All students returning to school after an absence for illness, injury, or other medically related condition must readmit through the student's health roomwith a note from student's healthcare provider if:

-- The absence is for four or more school days; or - The absence is for less than four school days and - \circ $\;$ The student saw a healthcare provider during that period; or - \circ $\;$ The student has any new medical restrictions.
+- The absence is for four or more school days; or - The absence is for less than four school days and - The student saw a healthcare provider during that period; and/or - The student has any new or modified medical/activity restrictions.

-If a student was evaluated by a healthcare provider, regardless of the length of absence, he/she shall report to the health room.
-If the student does not have a completed Request for Medical Evaluation form, or a similar form, that indicates any restrictions, a private physician's medical excuse note is acceptable provided it contains the same information.
+If a student was evaluated by a healthcare provider, regardless of the length of absence, student shall report to the health room.
+If the student does not have a completed Request for Medical Evaluation form, or a similar form, that indicates any restrictions, a private healthcare provider's medical excuse note is acceptable provided it contains the same information.
 One of these is required for re-admittance to school.

-If a student's medical condition requires restriction of school activities, he/she is to report to the health room so that this restriction can be noted, regardless of the length of the absence.
+If a student's medical condition requires restriction of school activities, the student shall report to the health room so that this restriction can be noted, regardless of the length of the absence.